project-illium/illium-documentation/docs/overview/Protocol Overview/smart_contracts.md

 and uses it as an input for its own computation.

 All told anything that could be done with smart contracts on Ethereum, say, can also be done in illium.
-While a UTXO-based system like illium is a little more complex to reasonable than an account-based system like Ethereum, the complexity could be abstracted away by a purpose-built smart contract IDE.
+While a UTXO-based system like illium is a little more complex to reason about than an account-based system like Ethereum, the complexity could be abstracted away by a purpose-built smart contract IDE.

 There is just one caveat to all this.
 Unlike Ethereum, where the time it takes to verify a smart contract transaction grows with the complexity of the contract, in illium the verification is constant time!
-This means that complex smart contracts take no longer to verify than ordinary transaction.
+This means that complex smart contracts take no longer to verify than ordinary transfers.
 This is not only good for privacy, but also for scalability.

 The tradeoff here, however, is the more complex the smart contract, the more time it takes to create the proof for the transaction.
 So the CPU time ends up being offloaded onto the prover (those creating the transactions) rather than the